adriaandotcom/laspalmas.adriaan.io/movers.md

 ---

 You are probably looking around on the internet to find out if Gran Ganaria of Las Palmas is a great place to move to.
-I'm of course a little biased because I live there, but here are my reasons why it is great.
+I'm of course a little biased because I've choosen to live there, but here are my reasons why I think it is great.

 ## Community